sidathasiri/FE-Only-S3-Uploader-with-Cognito/README.md

 - Set up your AWS credentials locally
 - Run `sam build`
 - Run `sam deploy`
-- Wait until the deployment is complete
+- Follow the guide and wait until the deployment is complete

 ## Starting the App Locally